dariusf/fable/docs.md

 ### Prose

 Like with other narrative scripting languages, unadorned text is prose to be shown to the player.
-Interactivity may be expressed using _instructions_, and are represented using Markdown elements.
+Interactivity may be expressed using _instructions_, where are represented using Markdown elements.

 ### Sections